elastisys/ck8s-cluster/README.md

 Lastly, create all of the Kubernetes resources in the clusters.
 If the Oauth2 is to work a OAuth2 client need to be created in google under APIs & Services -> credentials.

+The certificates for the ingreses in the system can have either staging or productions certificates from letsencrypt.
+There is a limit to the number of production certificates we can get per week.
+So staging is recommended during development, but it will yield untrusted certificates.
+Note that docker will not trust Harbor with staging certs, so you can't push images to Harbor and pods can't pull images from Harbor.

     export GOOGLE_CLIENT_ID=<xxx>
     export GOOGLE_CLIENT_SECRET=<xxx>

+    export CERT_TYPE=<prod|staging>

     export KUBECONFIG=$(pwd)/kube_config_eck-ss.yaml
     ./scripts/deploy-ss.sh